-The Uniform Commercial Code ("UCC") has been adopted, more or less identically, by virtually every US state.
+The Uniform Commercial Code (UCC) has been adopted, more or less identically, by virtually every U.S. state.
 Functionally, the UCC is "federal" law.
 Regarding the sale of goods, vendors with sales contracts with distressed customers have two powerful remedies.

 Under UCC 2-609, a vendor with reasonable grounds of insecurity about its customer's ability to pay in the future, may suspend its performance and demand from its customer reasonable assurances of future performance, which must be given within 30 days.
 Failure of such assurances allows the vendor to declare the contract breached with no further performance obligation.
-In the case of an insolvent Chapter 11 debtor, relief from future performance will minimize risk of loss.
-Similarly, UCC 2-702 allows a vendor to change its payment terms to cash in advance, if it learns of its customer's insolvency.